Codecademy/docs/content/ai/concepts/foundation-models/foundation-models.md

 Foundation models are based on [deep learning](https://www.codecademy.com/resources/docs/ai/machine-learning) standards and transfer learning.

 Pre-training models on data is vital in transfer learning, which deals with the application of knowledge learned from one task onto another task.
-As computer hardware increases in speed and memory, the amount of training data that is able to be processed increases as well, making foundation models possible.
+As computer hardware increases in speed and memory, the amount of training data that is able to be processed increases as well.

 ## Existing Models